isabellaelise/Cookbook-of-Heroes/Cheesecake.md

 Next, mix together flour, baking powder, salt, and butter.
 Then throw everything into a blender.
 Blend that shit and then pour into your prepared crusts.
 Bake 40-45 min.

-You can add a bit of lemon to the mix if that's what does it for you, or top with creamcheese loosened with milk and decorated with fruit.
+You can add a bit of lemon to the mix if that's what does it for you, or top with cream cheese loosened with milk and decorate with fruit.